Carmilla: Plot summary

-At a costume ball, Spielsdorf and Bertha had met a beautiful young woman named Millarca and her enigmatic mother.
+At a costume ball, Spielsdorf and Bertha had met a beautiful young woman named "Millarca" and her enigmatic mother.
+The mother convinced Spielsdorf that she was an old friend of his and asked that Millarca be allowed to stay with them for three weeks while she attended to a secret matter of great importance.
 Bertha was immediately taken with Millarca.
-The mother convinced Spielsdorf that she was an old friend of his and asked that Millarca be allowed to stay with them for three weeks while she attended to a secret matter of great importance.

 Bertha fell mysteriously ill, suffering the same symptoms as Laura.
 After consulting with a specially ordered priestly doctor, Spielsdorf realised that Bertha was being visited by a vampire.
 He hid with a sword and waited until a large, black creature crawled onto Bertha's bed and spread itself onto her throat.
 He leapt from his hiding place and attacked the creature, which had then taken the form of Millarca.
 She fled through the locked door, unharmed.
 Bertha died before the morning dawned.

-Upon arriving at Karnstein, Spielsdorf asks a woodman where he can find the tomb of Mircalla Karnstein.
+Upon arriving at Karnstein, Spielsdorf asks a woodsman where he can find the tomb of Mircalla Karnstein.
 The woodman says the tomb was relocated long ago by a Moravian nobleman who vanquished the vampires haunting the region.

 While Spielsdorf and Laura are alone in the ruined chapel, Carmilla appears.
 Spielsdorf attacks her with an axe.
 Carmilla disarms Spielsdorf and disappears.
 Spielsdorf explains that Carmilla is also Millarca, both anagrams for the original name of the vampire Mircalla, Countess Karnstein.

 The party is joined by Baron Vordenburg, the descendant of the hero who rid the area of vampires.
 Vordenburg, an authority on vampires, has discovered that his ancestor was romantically involved with Mircalla before she died.
 Using his forefather's notes, he locates Mircalla's hidden tomb.
 An imperial commission exhumes the body of Mircalla.
 Immersed in blood, it seems to be breathing faintly, its heart beating, its eyes open.
 A stake is driven through its heart, and it gives a corresponding shriek; then, the head is struck off.
 The body and head are burned to ashes, which are thrown into a river.

 Afterwards, Laura's father takes his daughter on a year-long tour through Italy to regain her health and recover from the trauma, but she never fully does.